ossirytk/llama-cpp-chat-memory/docs/webscraping.md

 ### Webscraping
 You can scrape web pages to text documents in order to use them as documents for chroma.

-The web scraping uses playwright and requires that the web engines are installed.
+Optional.
+The old web scraping uses playwright and requires that the web engines are installed.
 After starting the virtual env run:</BR>

 ```
 playwright install
 ```

 The web scraping is prepared with config files in web_scrape_configs folder.
 The format is in json.
 See the example files for the specfics.
-The current impelementation is unoptimized, so use with caution for a large number of pages.
-See the example web_scrape_configs for config format.
-This will scrape the given web pages and format into a single text document.</BR>
+A number of regex filters are used to clean the scrape data.
+You can modify and add filters if you want.
+The filters are stored in the src/llama_cpp_chat_memory/run_files/filters/web_scrape_filters.json file.</BR>

 To run the scrape run:
 ```